Fleam Dyke: Context

-Icknield Way runs from the Berkshire Downs to East Anglia and was historically important.
-It is certainly a pre-Roman path often claimed as the oldest in England and was later named one of the "Four Highways" of medieval England on which travellers had royal protection.

 Ecology

 Fleam Dyke is one of 286 sites selected by Charles Rothschild in 1912 to 1915 as wildlife sites "worthy of preservation" in Britain and Ireland.
 The steep banks of the earthwork have species-rich chalk grassland, a rare habitat in the county.
 The dyke, which is maintained by grass cutting, is the only Cambridgeshire site for the common juniper.
 The entire length is now a Scheduled Monument and a 7.8 hectare biological Site of Special Scientific Interest.